Motorcycle Accident Statistics in New York

 New York City motorcycle crashes almost always involve younger males, and most crashes occur during the summer, and during nighttime or twilight hours when visibility is impaired.
 Unfortunately, in about half of the cases where the motorcyclist was killed, the driver was not licensed to drive the motorcycle.

-Regardless of where, when, or who was involved in the crash, victims of motorcycle accidents should contact an experienced NYC accident lawyer to see if they might be entitled to compensation for their injury.
+Regardless of where, when, or who was involved in the crash, victims of motorcycle accidents should contact an experienced Bronx personal injury lawyer to see if they might be entitled to compensation for their injury.

 Motorcycle Rules and Laws for Riders in New York